What's driving outsized attach rates in 2020? how a tech-led approach has helped sustain a 2-3x bump.

 Our partners, including global shipping software platforms like Descartes ShipRush, use XCover to offer protection to their global network of merchants, reducing their financial risk as the logistics supply chain adapts to delayed fulfillment timelines, increased volume of deliveries and changes to delivery locations.

-XCover’s flexibility means that the protection can be tailored to cover amounts above the deductible (aka “excess”), or the deductible itself, or the gaps in carrier coverage (for instance, items over $500 plus phones, personal electronics, jewelry, art, perishables and more are usually not covered by traditional shipping insurers), or it can replace carrier insurance entirely or replace uninsured transit legs.
+XCover’s flexibility means that the protection can be tailored to cover amounts above the deductible (aka “excess”), or the deductible itself, or the gaps in carrier coverage (for instance, items over $500 plus phones, personal electronics, jewelry, art, perishables and more are usually not covered by traditional shipping models), or it can replace carrier insurance entirely or replace uninsured transit legs.